Table of Contents

 - Trouble keeping an erection

 Treatment Options for Erectile Dysfunction

 Prescription medications like Viagra and Cialis are popular treatments that help to increase blood flow.
 But these drugs tend to be less effective in diabetic men compared to the general population.
 For erectile dysfunction caused by low testosterone, Viagra, and Cialis alone aren’t usually effective and may need to be combined with testosterone therapy.

 Men with diabetes and heart disease should take extra care when choosing an ED treatment.
-History of congestive heart failure or recent heart attack might mean it’s unsafe to take drugs like Viagra and Cialis.
+If you have a history of congestive heart failure or recently had a heart attack, it may be unsafe to take drugs like Viagra and Cialis.
 Men who use nitrates to control chest pain should never take Viagra, Cialis, or similar oral ED drugs.
-In these cases, injectable drugs like Caverject may offer a more safe solution to treating erectile dysfunction.
+You may need to supplement your ED treatment with a penis pump or penile implant.

 DISCLAIMER: The content in this article is intended for informational purposes only.
 This website does not provide medical advice.
 In all circumstances, you should always seek the advice of your physician and/or other qualified health professionals(s) for drug, medical condition, or treatment advice.
 The content provided on this website is not a substitute for professional medical advice, diagnosis or treatment.